-She compliments her practice with her passion for international human rights work.
+Saoirse compliments her practice with her passion for international human rights work.
 This began as a legal researcher at the Humanitarian Law Centre in Belgrade and advising in the foreign policy department in Washington D.C. for the late Senator Ted Kennedy.
-Adapting her advocacy skills from the court-room to the field, Saoirse is regularly posted on OSCE election monitoring missions in Ukraine and Kyrgyzstan.
-Furthermore, last Summer Saoirse acted as pro-bono counsel in refugee camps in Chios, Greece where she represented Syrian refugees at hearings which would determine whether they would be deported to Turkey following the EU-Turkey deal.
+Adapting her advocacy skills from the court-room to the field, Saoirse is regularly posted on OSCE election monitoring missions in ex-Soviet states.
+Saoirse has also acted as pro-bono counsel in refugee camps in Chios, Greece following the EU-Turkey deal.

 - Asylum and Immigration